 Released at a major launch event in Leeds on Monday 16 May 2016, this report identifies a number of principles that should be used when planning local transport and redevelopment in order to capture value from HS2, and recommends several actions for national and local Government.
 Please click here to download.

-The ITC's Summer Discussion Evening, on 14 July 2016, will explore the theme 'How can we improve urban freight distribution in Britain?'
-We are delighted to welcome an expert panel including Dr Tom Cherrett (University of Southampton), Ian Wainwright (Head of Freight, Transport for London), and Phil Roe (DHL).
-The evening will run from 6:15 to 9:00 including a light supper.
+The ITC's Autumn Discussion Evening, on 31 October 2016, will explore 'How can we improve the design of our transport infrastructure?'
+We are delighted to welcome Transport Minister The Rt Hon John Hayes MP to give the welcome address and look forward to hearing from an expert panel including Dr William Filmer-Sankey (Alan Baxter Limited) as well as experts exploring road and airport infrastructure design.
+The evening will run from 6:00 to 9:00pm including a light supper.
 Priority is given to ITC sponsors but if you would like to be considered for a place please contact the Events Secretary.